mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 So, if you see enlightenment very deeply, you [are] an enlightened person.
 And on the other hand, if you see deeply the unenlightened aspect of human life, it is also the implication of bodhi-mind; the implication of stepping inside... to nirvana, or the enlightened world.
 That’s why bodhi-mind is important for us, awakening is important for us.

 That’s all I have to say today.
-So, *alayavijnana* is the term [or] expression of *tathagatagarbha* which is more subjective and more awakening; closely related with actual human life, how *tathagatagarbha* works.
-At that time, we have to research what *tathagatagarbha* is.
+So, *alayavijnana* is the term [or] expression of *tathāgatagarbha* which is more subjective and more awakening; closely related with actual human life, how *tathāgatagarbha* works.
+At that time, we have to research what *tathāgatagarbha* is.

-At that time, tathagatagarbha is ...
+At that time, tathāgatagarbha is ...

 *[Tape break.]*